This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 4. Can Help Prevent or Manage Diabetes

 There’s good news for those following a low-carb diet for various health reasons, such as to control blood sugar levels and diabetes.
-There are relatively few carbs in onions, yet phytonutrients that have anti-inflammatory effects.
+There are relatively few carbs in onions, yet many phytonutrients that have anti-inflammatory effects.

-A large meta-analysis done by the Plant Resources Research Institute in Korea found that onion extract can help fight diabetes because onion intake may be effective for lowering plasma glucose concentrations and body weight.
+A large meta-analysis of animal research done by the Plant Resources Research Institute in Korea found that onion extract can help fight diabetes because onion intake may be effective for lowering plasma glucose concentrations and body weight.
 Onions are an effective, natural way to control the level of blood sugar released into the bloodstream and prevent insulin resistance.

 Onion nutrition research also shows that onions supply chromium, which is beneficial for controlling blood glucose and may be beneficial for preventing diabetes.